PHP Classes And Objects. Here’s What You Need To Know

 As you can see in the example, calling the getArea() method on different objects causes that method to operate on a different set of data.
 Each object instance is completely independent, with its own properties and methods, and thus can be manipulated independently, even if they’re of the same class.

-How To Use Constructors And Destructors
+How To Use Constructors And Destructors In PHP

-To make the object-oriented programming easier, PHP provides some methods that are executed automatically when certain actions occur within that object.
+To make object-oriented programming easier, PHP provides some methods that are executed automatically when certain actions occur within that object.

 Here’s an example: